 Every skin becomes drier as it ages, it’s a known fact.
 No one escapes this reality.
 Naturally, some elderly people will have drier skin than others, but the skin itself becomes more prone to drying with age.

 In case you have a more severe condition of dry skin, you should always see a doctor or a dermatologist.
-But, if you have the typical dry skin type, you might first try out the treatments, remedies and lifestyle changes we advise.
+But, if you have the typical dry skin type, you might first try out the treatments, remedies, tips and lifestyle changes we advise.
 With discipline, and a regular skincare regimen you should notice an improvement in no time.
 But, in case there’s no change, or you start feeling itchy or you experience some other more serious symptoms - seek medical attention immediately.

 Any discomfort you are feeling is a good reason to check with your dermatologist.
 After all, they can examine your skin and give you more specific guidance.

 The treatment itself might vary a lot, depending on the cause and severity of your dryness.
 For the common dry skin type, the best treatment is a lifestyle change for prevention, a good skincare regimen appropriate for your skin type and natural home remedies in order to improve the skin condition.